 Recap: The Smarter Move: Buy Similar Domains & Redirect Them

-Instead of including links in email use this method:
+Instead of including links in an email, use this method:

-. - Use these domains for cold email outreach instead of your main domain.
+- Use these domains for cold email outreach instead of your primary domain.

-- Set up a redirect in Maildoso so when people copy-paste the domain into their browser, they land exactly where you want them—without ever clicking a link.
+- Set up a redirect in Maildoso so that when people copy-paste the domain into their browser, they land exactly where you want them to—without ever clicking a link.

 Example: How I Do It